TanStack/router/docs/guide/route-matching.md

 - `/blog`
   ```
-  Root 👍
+  Root
+    ❌ about
-    ✅ blog 👍
+    ⏩ blog
       ✅ /
       - new
       - $postId
-    - about
     - /
     - *
   ```
 - `/blog/my-post`
   ```
-  Root 👍
+  Root
+    ❌ about
-    ✅ blog 👍
+    ⏩ blog
       ❌ /
       ❌ new
       ✅ $postId
-    - about
     - /
     - *
   ```
 - `/`
   ```
-  Root 👍
+  Root
+    ❌ about
     ❌ blog
       ❌ /
       ❌ new
       ❌ $postId
-    ❌ about
     ✅ /
     - *
   ```
 - `/not-a-route`
   ```
-  Root 👍
+  Root
+    ❌ about
-    - blog
+    ❌ blog
       - /
       - new
       - $postId
-    ❌ about
     ❌ /
     ✅ *
   ```